- Voluptuous exterior

 - Roofline limits backseat space

-The 2015 Mazda 6 has what sounds like a relatively meager powertrain lineup; although making the most out of light and lean is a Mazda specialty.
-And the 2.5-liter 'SkyActiv' in-line four-cylinder engine that's standard across the lineup is actually a new and modern engine, fitted with direct injection, variable valve control, and a very high 13:1 compression ratio (unleaded gas is just fine)—altogether making 184 horsepower and 185 pound-feet of torque, and good for up to 38 mpg on the highway.
-All versions have front-wheel drive, and the engine is fitted to either a six-speed manual, or a six-speed automatic.
+The 6 has a meager powertrain lineup—on paper anyway.
+Mazda's 2.5-liter inline-4 is standard across the lineup, and it's a well-developed, new and modern engine.
+It's fitted with direct injection, variable valve control, and a very high 13:1 compression ratio (unleaded gas is just fine).
+By the numbers, it makes 184 horsepower and 185 pound-feet of torque, and it's rated for as much as 40 mpg on the highway when stop-start and a regenerative-energy system called i-eLoop is grafted on the drivetrain.
+All versions have front-wheel drive, and the engine is fitted to either a 6-speed manual, or a 6-speed automatic which gets driver-selectable modes for 2016.

-Mazda has cut lots of weight while strengthening the body, and with a curb weight of just 3,200 pounds the 6 feels friskier than the output numbers suggest.
+Mazda has cut weight compared to the last 6 while strengthening the body.
+With a curb weight of just 3,200 pounds, the latest 6 feels friskier than the output numbers suggest.
 You'll need to rev the engine to get the most pep, although both of the transmissions are willing partners.
-For the automatic, you get crisp, very quick shifts and almost the feel of a dual-clutch unit; and the manual (our favorite) has short throws and clean, precise action.
-Steering is quick and well-weighted, although a little detached as many electric-boost systems are, although this is a car that handles well and is eager to change direction, with the nimble feel of a car that's a size smaller.
+With the automatic, you get crisp, very quick shifts and almost the feel of a dual-clutch unit.
+The new Sport mode cuts through the logy shift timing meant to improve gas mileage.
+The manual (our favorite) has short throws and clean, precise action.
+Steering is quick and well-weighted, although a little detached as many electric-boost systems are.
+That said, this is a car that handles well and is eager to change direction, with the nimble feel of something a size smaller, though its ride can bump abruptly with a compact-car feel.

-And while the Mazda 6 doesn't quite live up to the high ground set by the Nissan Altima or Honda Accord in terms of cabin materials, it offers impressive interior space, with a roomy trunk and flip-forward rear seats that help provide a little more versatility than you might expect.
-The seats in the Mazda6 are the exception.
-They're excellent, and even if you go for the base Sport model you'll find great lateral support.
-The rear bench seat lacks the headroom that taller adults need, and it's positioned quite high up.
+In terms of comfort and storage, the Mazda 6 offers impressive interior space, with a roomy trunk and flip-forward rear seats that help provide a little more versatility than you might expect.
+The seats in the Mazda 6 are excellent (and Mazda's revisited them for the new model year).
+Even if you're sitting in the base Sport seats, you'll find great lateral support.
+The rear bench seat lacks the head room that taller adults need, and it's positioned quite high up.

-The 2015 Mazda 6 has strong safety ratings, with a five-star overall rating from the federal government and IIHS Top Safety Pick+ status—although this sedan earns 'acceptable' in the tougher small overlap frontal test.
-In addition to all the usual airbags, plus stability control, and four-wheel disc brakes with Brake Assist, some Mazda6 models are offered with Blind Sport Monitoring with Rear Cross Traffic Alert—a system that helps spot cross traffic as you're backing out of a parking space, or warn of an adjacent vehicle when changing lanes.
-There's also Lane Departure Warning, and Forward Obstruction Warning, which detects vehicles ahead and sounds a warning.
-Other noteworthy safety options include Smart City Brake Support (helping prevent collisions due to inattention, at speeds between 4 and 19 mph), High Beam Control, and Adaptive Front Lighting.
+The Mazda 6 has enjoyed excellent crash-test ratings, earning a five-star overall rating from the federal government and IIHS Top Safety Pick+ status (albeit with an acceptable rating in the new small-overlap frontal test).
+In addition to all the usual airbags, stability control, and four-wheel disc brakes with Brake Assist, some Mazda 6 models are offered with blind-spot monitors with cross-traffic alerts—a system that helps spot cross traffic as you're backing out of a parking space, or warn of an adjacent vehicle when changing lanes.
+There's also lane-departure and forward-collision warning, which detects vehicles ahead and sounds an alarm.
+Other noteworthy safety options include automatic braking at speeds between 4 and 19 mph, automatic high-beams, and adaptive lighting.

-Standard features on the base Sport include air conditioning, power windows and locks, remote keyless entry, cruise control, push-button start, a USB audio input, and 17-inch alloy wheels (there are no steel wheels in the lineup).
-Get the automatic-transmission Sport and you add Bluetooth, HD Radio compatibility, and a rear-view camera system, with a 5.8-inch color touch screen.
+Standard features on the base Sport include air conditioning, power windows and locks, keyless ignition, cruise control, a USB audio input, and 17-inch alloy wheels (there are no steel wheels in the lineup).
+Get the automatic-transmission Sport and you add the Mazda Connect system, HD radio compatibility, the new Skyactiv-Drive Sport mode, and a rearview camera.

-Touring models get dual-zone climate control, a power driver's seat, blind-spot monitoring, Rear Cross Traffic Alert, rear-seat vents, leatherette seats, 19-inch alloy wheels, and the Commander Switch.
-And at the top of the lineup, Grand Touring models add leather upholstery, heated front seats, a memory driver's seat and power passenger seat, a fog lamps, steering-wheel paddle-shifters, satellite radio, a power moonroof, bi-xenon headlamps, LED running lamps, and adaptive front lighting.
-And we do recommend the 11-speaker Bose premium system for its excellent sound.
+Touring models get dual-zone climate control, a power driver's seat, blind-spot monitoring, rear cross-traffic alert, rear-seat vents, leatherette seats, 19-inch alloy wheels, and the Commander Switch.
+And at the top of the lineup, Grand Touring models add leather upholstery, heated front seats, a memory driver's seat and power passenger seat, fog lamps, standard LED headlamps, steering-wheel paddle-shifters, satellite radio, a power moonroof, bi-xenon headlamps, and adaptive front lighting.
+We recommend the 11-speaker Bose premium system for its excellent sound.